Napoleon0313/lse-st451/index.md

  - Lasso Regression
  - Predictive Distribution

+*Topics covered in Class*:
+ - Using R an RStudio
+ - Basic commands for vectors and matrices in R
+ - Data visualisation in R
+ - Loading data in R

 *Further Reading (Optional)*:
  - Murphy, Sections: 1.7, 5.3.1, 5.3.3 ,5.7.1, 7.5, 7.6.1 and 7.6.2
  - Bishop, Sections: 1.1, 3.1.1, 3.1.4, 3.3.1 and 3.3.2